The New Mom’s Guide on How to Store Breast Milk

 Lansinoh Breastmilk Storage Bottles

-These Lansinoh breastmilk storage bottles are freezer and dishwasher safe, which is awesome for busy moms.
+These Lansinoh breastmilk storage bottles are freezer and dishwasher-safe, which is awesome for busy moms.
 You can pump directly into the bottles with a Lansinoh breast pump or with the Lansinoh breast pump adaptor.
 You can attach a Lansinoh nipple right to the bottle which is an added level of convenience.
 The bottles come with a cap for easy storage.

 Medela Plastic Breastmilk Bottles

-The Medela plastic breastmilk bottles are the bottles I used the most when I was pumping at work.
-The biggest reason I used these bottles compared to any of the others was that I was given a LOT of them.
-They worked for what I needed, so I kept using them.
 I shared about my experiences pumping while at work, and one of the great things about these bottles is that you can pump directly into them if using a Medela pump, or you can get an adaptor for your breast pump.
 They are the best breast milk storage bottles for going back and forth between work and home and they can be placed in the freezer.
 You can also put a Medela nipple on the top and give your baby a bottle.

 How long can you leave breast milk at room temperature?